- Matched Betting Quick Start Guide (1) – Bonus SR & SNR (Free Bet): Introduction

 - Receive $380 your opposite punter’s stake in Bookmaker.eu but need to pay $19 of 5% commission to Betfair

 - Net Profit $361

 Bear it in mind, if you don’t do this matched betting, your result will be either $1500 profit or $0 as a usual gamble.
-The gambling doesn’t secure any profit but simply count on chance/luck, just for your information.
+Gambling doesn’t secure any profit but simply counts on chance/luck, just for your information.

 Now you may wonder how to calculate Lay amount, don’t worry you can use Free Matched Betting Calculator like the below one provided by Bonus Bagging.
-The detail process will be fully explained in the (2) & (3) guide.
+The detailed process will be fully explained in the (2) & (3) guides.

 B) SR – Stake Returned Case